SeshanPillay25/quote-bank/README.md

 “When you are backed against the wall, break the goddamn thing down.” – Harvey Specter.

 # DevOps quotes
-"Making mistakes in human ... automating them is DevOps" ~ unknown
+"Making mistakes is human ... automating them is DevOps" ~ unknown